williamsnick606/Better-Bookmarks/better_bookmarks/README.md

 We make use of [__JSDoc__](https://github.com/jsdoc/jsdoc) to automatically generate API documentation which gets output in the __docs__ directory.

-Informational files such as this README and style guide related files are located here in the extension's root directory.
+General informational files such as this README are located here in the extension's root directory.
+Programming style guidelines are located in the __Programming_Style_Guidline folder__.

 # JavaScript Coding Style

-See the file __Programming_Style_Guidlines\Javascript_Style_Guide.md__.
+See the file __Programming_Style_Guidelines\Javascript_Style_Guide.md__.

 # Contributing Code